LibreTexts/ngshare/docs/user_guide/install_z2jh.rst

       egressAllowRules:
         privateIPs: true

 After you have updated Z2JH's configuration using ``helm upgrade``, you can verify the service is working as intended by logging into JupyterHub, clicking "Control Panel", then "Services -> ngshare".
 If you see the ``ngshare`` welcome page, you may proceed.
+If you get a 403 Forbidden error, try visiting the page as an admin.

 Installing ngshare_exchange
 ---------------------------